khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Bug-Reports/BUG-003-Budget-Expense-Calculation.md

 ## Retest

 The issue was fixed and successfully retested.
-After the fix, entering valid budget values resulted in the expected calculation and the expense was reflected correctly in the total.
+After the fix, the expense was correctly reflected in the expected budget calculation.